Newer Regulations Clarify Food Microbiology Parameters for Labs

-Synopsis: Heateflex describes the problems with different classification systems of water purity within the food testing laboratory setting.
-High quality water must be used in food testing labs in order to ensure that the accuracy and validity of the tests are not compromised.
+Synopsis: Heateflex’s Jacob Bowland describes the problems with different classification systems of water purity within the food microbiology testing laboratory setting.
+High quality water is essential in food testing labs in order to ensure that the accuracy and validity of the tests.
 Water for food testing is classified in terms of levels of resistivity, total organic carbon (TOC) particulates, and bacteria counts.
-Three different water types are recognized, as follows.
-Type 1 is the most stringent:
+In addition, to achieve high-quality water requires purification through a polishing step to remove specific impurities.

 Type 3: Generic applications where water will not come into contact with analytes during the procedure